Albert Grünwedel: Life

-In 1899 Grünwedel was invited to join a Russian archaeological research expedition led by Vasily Radlov into the north of Xinjiang province, China.
+In 1899, Grünwedel was invited to join a Russian archaeological research expedition led by Vasily Radlov into the north of Xinjiang province, China.
 In the same year he was appointed a member of the Bavarian Academy of Sciences.
 In 1902-1903 Grünwedel led the first German expedition to Turpan, in Xinjiang, becoming the first modern European to study the massive ruins near Gaochang.
 He recorded the events of this expedition in his book Report on Archaeological work in Idikutschahri and Surrounding areas in Winter 1902-1903 (1905).
 The next expedition was led by Albert von Le Coq, who became famous for removing large numbers of frescos from sites across Xinjiang.
 Grünwedel himself headed the third German Turfan expedition in 1905–1907, the results of which were published in Ancient Buddhist Religion in Chinese Turkistan (1912).
 Grünwedel's expeditions were largely funded by the Krupp family.
-Grünwedel was joined by Heinrich Lüders who made major contributions to the epigraphical analysis of the Turpan-Expedition findings after being called to the Friedrich-Wilhelms-University Berlin as Professor for oriental languages in 1909.
+Grünwedel was joined by Heinrich Lüders who made major contributions to the epigraphical analysis of the Turpan-Expedition findings after being called to the Friedrich Wilhelm University of Berlin as Professor for oriental languages in 1909.

 Grünwedel retired in 1921, and in 1923 moved to Bavaria, where his spent his last years at Bad Tölz writing a number of scientific papers.